Nova

 Frustrated User Journey

 This performance challenge would cost students to halt exploration or getting help on a project.
-With no room for a full onboarding or an account setup system, each student wouldn’t know the exact function of a simple “new conversation” button.

 Success User Journey